MirzaElin/NLHI-v1.0/paper.md

 ---
-title: "NLHI: Newfoundland and Labrador Health Index — a desktop application for domain-specific as well as composite population‑health monitoring"
+title: "NLHI v1.0: Newfoundland and Labrador Health Index — a desktop application for domain-specific as well as composite population‑health monitoring"
 tags:
   - public health
   - epidemiology